Chimney Cap

 Use Seasoned Wood

-Like your chimney, your chimney cap also gets plagued with creosote deposits that clog and deteriorate the chimney cap mesh.
+Like your chimney, your chimney cap also gets plagued with creosote deposits that clog and deteriorate the mesh.
 Creosote is a by-product of poor combustion which occurs either due to poor airflow (lack of oxygen) or the use of unseasoned wood.

 Since seasoned wood doesn’t have much moisture, it produces little creosote.